Ultimate Tossa de Mar Guide: What to See, Eat & Do

 - Cala Giverola (5km from centre) – An absolutely stunning white sand cover with turquoise waters beneath the cliffs.
 The Zel hotel is located here.

-- Cala Futadera (6km) – Another gorgeous cover, this one is the local residents favourite.
+- Cala Futadera (6km) – Another gorgeous cove.
+We were reliably informed that this one is a local favourite.

 Don’t forget to pack